CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 If a character directly influencing a follower is removed from play, the follower remains in play and does not immediately count against general influence.
 However, during your next organization phase, you must discard the follower, place the follower under the control of another character in his company with enough available direct influence, or place the follower under the control of general influence (if enough is available).

 {: .note }
 > **Example:** In this example and later examples, the notation “#•#” is used.
 The first number is the character’s mind attribute; the second is his direct influence (DI).
 A direct influence value in brackets applies only against certain types of characters (in this example, only against Orcs and Trolls).
-In our example from page 8, Wendy and Nick each have one company at Carn Dum (a Darkhaven) organized as follows:
+In our example from page 8, Wendy and Nick each have one company at Carn Dum (a Haven) organized as follows:
 >
 > ```mermaid
 > %%{init: {'flowchart' : {'curve' : 'linear'}, 'theme': 'base', 'themeVariables': { 'primaryColor': '#fff','primaryBorderColor': '#44434d','fontFamily': 'timesnewroman'}}}%%